 Aniket Deosthali

-CEO & Co-Founder · Envive AI
+CEO & Co-Founder · EnviveAI

-Scaling AI-powered sales agents that help brands deliver more intuitive, personalized shopping experiences and drive measurable conversion and revenue growth.
+I’m the co-founder and CEO of Envive AI, where I’m responsible for scaling AI-powered sales agents that help brands deliver more intuitive, personalized shopping experiences and drive measurable conversion and revenue growth.

-The focus at Envive AI is on scaling what the next generation of online shopping looks like.
-The foundation is already in place: AI agents that guide shoppers the way a skilled sales associate would.
-The work now is expanding that across more brands, more use cases, and more complex customer journeys — making the experience more natural, more helpful, and more effective at driving real business outcomes.
+We’ve already built the foundation, AI agents that can guide shoppers more like a real sales associate, and now the work is about expanding that across more brands, more use cases, and more complex customer journeys.
+The goal is to make the experience feel more natural, more helpful, and ultimately more effective at driving real business outcomes.

 Systems closest to the work

-Envive AI operates closest to AI systems that work directly in the shopping journey — sales agents that guide product discovery, search agents that understand natural language, and customer experience agents that handle support in real time.
-These systems are connected, pulling signals from across the funnel and continuously learning from real customer behavior to improve outcomes like conversion, retention, and discoverability.
+Currently, I’m closest to AI systems that operate directly in the shopping journey, things like sales agents that guide product discovery, search agents that understand natural language, and customer experience agents that handle support in real time.

 Problem being solved

-The constraint is that all of this has to happen in a way that is accurate, brand-safe, and fully controllable, while operating in real time and driving measurable business outcomes — not just engagement.
+The constraint is that all of this has to happen in a way that is accurate, brand-safe, and fully controllable, while operating in real time and driving measurable business outcomes, not just engagement.

 What operating AI in the real world teaches you

-Getting AI to work in the real world has a lot less to do with the model itself, and a lot more to do with how well it fits into the existing system around it.
-The biggest unlock has been treating AI as part of the operating layer, not a standalone feature — which means it has to plug into real data, real workflows, and real business logic: product catalogs, inventory, merchandising rules, brand voice.
+What I’ve learned is that getting AI to work in the real world has a lot less to do with the model itself, and a lot more to do with how well it fits into the existing system around it.

 Where AI is creating measurable impact

 Where reality has fallen short is in the expectation that AI alone is the solution.
-In practice, the hard part isn’t generating responses — it’s making those responses reliable, context-aware, and actually effective at helping convert the customer.
+In practice, the hard part isn’t generating responses, it’s making those responses reliable, context-aware, and actually effective at helping convert the customer.
 A lot of early implementations look impressive but break down when they have to operate at scale, in real environments, with real customers.

 What changes in the next 12–24 months

-At Envive AI, that shows up in how agents are evolving from reactive interfaces into systems that continuously learn from live interactions and adjust in real time to improve performance.
-As that becomes more common, AI will be embedded much more deeply into core operations — with clearer accountability, tighter constraints, and a much stronger link between what the system does and the results it drives.
+As that becomes more common, I think we’ll see AI embedded much more deeply into core operations, with clearer accountability, tighter constraints, and a much stronger link between what the system does and the results it drives.